Fencing is a big job- make sure you aren’t making any of these fencing mistakes before you build your fence to save yourself some time and money!

 Maybe they are smack dab in the exact area where water and mud gather after storms.

-Maybe you want to walk you tiller from your shed to the newly fenced in garden and you have to go WAY around to get there.
+Maybe you want to walk you tiller from your shed to the newly fenced in garden and you have to go WAY out of the way to get there.

-Maybe you didn’t quite plan all scenarios and you now you can’t fit a tractor in through the gate to deliver hay or bush hog or whatever.
+Maybe you didn’t quite plan all scenarios and you now you can’t fit a tractor in through the gate to deliver hay or bush hog or whatever else you may need.

 Before you start any fencing project make sure you have thought out exactly where you need your gates, what they will be used for, and if everything will work as they are supposed to.